Feeling: Gut

 A gut feeling, or gut reaction, is a visceral emotional reaction to something.
 It may be negative, such as a feeling of uneasiness, or positive, such as a feeling of trust.
 Gut feelings are generally regarded as not modulated by conscious thought, but sometimes as a feature of intuition rather than rationality.
 The idea that emotions are experienced in the gut has a long historical legacy, and many nineteenth-century doctors considered the origins of mental illness to derive from the intestines.

 The phrase "gut feeling" may also be used as a shorthand term for an individual's "common sense" perception of what is considered "the right thing to do", such as helping an injured passerby, avoiding dark alleys and generally acting in accordance with instinctive feelings about a given situation.
 It can also refer to simple common knowledge phrases which are true no matter when said, such as "Fire is hot", or to ideas that an individual intuitively regards as true (see "truthiness" for examples).

 Heart

 The heart has a collection of ganglia that is called the "intrinsic cardiac nervous system".
 The feelings of affiliation, love, attachment, anger, hurt are usually associated with the heart, especially the feeling of love.

 Needs

 A need is something required to sustain a healthy life (e.g. air, water, food).
-A (need) deficiency causes a clear adverse outcome: a dysfunction or death.
+A deficiency (need) causes a clear adverse outcome: a dysfunction or death.
 Abraham H. Maslow, pointed out that satisfying (i.e., gratification of) a need, is just as important as deprivation (i.e., motivation to satisfy), for it releases the focus of the satisfied need, to other emergent needs.